 Numbers first appeared in Indiana’s work in the late 1950s, when he began applying stenciled numbers, which served primarily as abstract titles, to his sculptural assemblages.
 As Indiana expanded his use of numbers their functions grew to include locating paintings in series such as The American Dream, and serving as personal signifiers that added thematic content to individual works while establishing threads throughout his oeuvre.
 Numbers as a subject in their own right became a signature motif of Indiana’s painting in the 1960s, their forms inspired by the robust Arabic numerals of an old printer’s calendar that Indiana found in his loft in Coenties Slip in early 1961.
 The artist carefully shaped and refined these numbers, isolating them for portrait-like images in works such as his 1965 Numbers, a group of ten large-scale canvases representing the numerals one through zero.
 In these works the numbers, with their mix of fleshy serifs, voluminous curves, and flat, hard-edge lines, are treated with a centrality and individuality more commonly associated with human subjects.
 The cardinal numbers are also central to his Decade Autoportrait series (1972–77), which represents a symbolic portrait of his life during the decade of the sixties.

 Indiana’s numbers have an inherent sculptural quality, which the artist was able to fully explore in his number sculptures.
-ONE Through ZERO was first conceived in 1980 as a series of eight-foot painted aluminum sculptures, a special commission that was donated to the Indianapolis Museum of Art.
+ONE Through ZERO was first executed between 1980 and 1983 as a series of eight-foot painted aluminum sculptures, a special commission that was donated to the Indianapolis Museum of Art.
 He later created several series of number sculptures in different scales and finishes, including the eight-foot Cor-Ten ONE Through ZERO.
 Indiana had worked with Cor-Ten previously; it was the material he chose for his first monumental sculpture, a 12-foot LOVE (1970), and his 12-foot AHAVA (1977), created for the Israel Museum in Jerusalem.
-Also known as weathering steel, Cor-Ten is a material that, over time, takes on a patina from its environment.
+Also known as weathering steel, Cor-Ten is a material that takes on a patina from its environment over time.
 A Cor-Ten sculpture’s surface layer develops and regenerates continuously when subjected to the influence of the weather, eventually developing a rich velvety rust-colored appearance.

 The diverse exhibitionary possibilities of the Cor-Ten ONE Through ZERO are illustrated by the various ways they were displayed in cities throughout Spain and Portugal between 2006–08, and in Milan during the 2008 exhibition Robert Indiana a Milano.
 The Numbers, displayed on important boulevards in Madrid, Valencia, Bilbao, and Lisbon, and on the Corso Vittorio Emanuele II in Milan, became part of each particular urban landscape, giving the public a unique local experience of the same work.